dwbutler/logstash-logger/README.md

 # they will all share the same formatter.
 config.logstash.formatter = :json_lines

+# Optional, the logger to log writing errors to.
+Defaults to logging to $stderr
+config.logstash.error_logger = Logger.new($stderr)

 # Optional, max number of items to buffer before flushing.
 Defaults to 50
 config.logstash.buffer_max_items = 50

 # Optional, max number of seconds to wait between flushes.
 Defaults to 5
 config.logstash.buffer_max_interval = 5

+# Optional, drop message when a connection error occurs.
+Defaults to false
+config.logstash.drop_messages_on_flush_error = false

+# Optional, drop messages when the buffer is full.
+Defaults to true
+config.logstash.drop_messages_on_full_buffer = true
 ```

 #### UDP